Is It Legal To Use Damaged Banknotes? (2021 Update)

 - Contamination from substances that prevent handling (e.g. chemicals, blood, etc.)

-Badly damaged or contaminated banknotes must be forwarded to the RBA’s NNPDC for assessment.
+Badly damaged or contaminated banknotes must be forwarded to the RBA’s NBS for assessment.
 Similar to the RBA’s claim process for “incomplete” banknotes, the RBA will make a visual assessment of the banknote to determine its value.

 For more information about redeeming damaged banknotes, check out the RBA’s redeeming process.